athomasq/athomasq.github.io/portfolio.md

 - 4% small-cap (startup) equities
 - 4% residential real estate

-I assign a higher probability than the market currently does to a U-shaped recovery and possible debt-deflation in the United States.
+**Update, April 2020:** I assign a higher probability than the market currently does to a U-shaped recovery and debt-deflation in the USA.
+My allocations remain unchanged.

 ----